Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 19кб.

-Часть текста: Book IX.
-The Preliminary Investigation.
-Chapter 4.The Second Ordeal Chapter 4 The Second Ordeal "YOU don't know how you encourage us, Dmitri Fyodorovitch, by your readiness to answer," said Nikolay Parfenovitch, with an animated air, and obvious satisfaction beaming in his very prominent, short-sighted, light grey eyes, from which he had removed his spectacles a moment before.
+Часть текста: said Nikolay Parfenovitch, with an animated air, and obvious satisfaction beaming in his very prominent, short-sighted, light grey eyes, from which he had removed his spectacles a moment before.
 "And you have made a very just remark about the mutual confidence, without which it is sometimes positively impossible to get on in cases of such importance, if the suspected party really hopes and desires to defend himself and is in a position to do so.
 We on our side, will do everything in our power, and you can see for yourself how we are conducting the case.
 You approve, Ippolit Kirillovitch?"
 He turned to the prosecutor.
 "Oh, undoubtedly," replied the prosecutor.
 His tone was somewhat cold, compared with Nikolay Parfenovitch's impulsiveness.
 I will note once for all that Nikolay Parfenovitch, who had but lately arrived among us, had from the first felt marked respect for Ippolit Kirillovitch, our prosecutor, and had become almost his bosom friend.
-He was almost the only person who put implicit faith in Ippolit Kirillovitch's extraordinary talents as a psychologist and orator and in the justice of his grievance.
-He had heard of him in Petersburg.
-On the other hand, young Nikolay Parfenovitch was the only...
+He was almost the only person who put implicit faith in Ippolit Kirillovitch's...

 Главная